 NOTE: When session recording files are uploaded to the server even before audit upload, then uploaded FBS files are moved to the deferred folder until audit entry exists in the database for that recording session.
 Further, the deferred action will be executed every 30 minutes which will move the FBS file from the deferred folder.

-4 Once the recording file is available, click the same using the RFB player.
+4 Once the recording file is available, click the icon to download the FBS file and play the same using the RFB player.